OSHAA 30-Hours Professional Diploma in Noise Exposure Program

 • Identify relevant UK and international noise exposure regulations

-• Understand employer and participant responsibilities under the law
+• Understand employer and employee responsibilities under the law

 • Apply legal limits to occupational noise assessments

-• Plan and conduct a systematic noise risk assessment
+• Plan and conduct systematic noise risk assessments

 • Use appropriate tools to monitor and record noise exposure